cleverfranke/awesome-resources/README.md

 ## Contribute

-Contributions encouraged!
-Read the [contribution guidelines](contributing.md) first.
+Contributions are encouraged.
+Have something to add to the list?
+Awesome!
+You can find the [contribution guidelines](contributing.md) here.